-The Key to Product Success: Start with the Problem
+1. Start with the Problem

-The best way to way to build products your customers will buy is to get out there and talk to your target market long before you start writing your specification.
+The best way to build products your customers will buy is to get out there and talk to your target market long before you start writing your specification.
 First, you need to articulate your problem statement.

-A problem statement is a few sentences or paragraphs that describe a market need.
-They are written from the perspective of the persona that has the problem and–this is critical–say nothing about how to actually solve the problem.
+A product problem statement is a few sentences or paragraphs that describe a market need.
+They are written from the perspective of the persona that has the problem and—this is critical—say nothing about how to actually solve the problem.
 The goal of this stage in the exploration is to convey an understanding of the problem and a sense of the value associated with solving it.

 A problem statement generally is made up of three parts: